phyllospadix/karinanielsen/content/resume/experience.md

 +++
 # Experience widget.
-widget = "experience"# Do not modify this line! headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 25  # Order that this section will appear.
+widget = "experience" # Do not modify this line! headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 20 # Order that this section will appear.

 title = "Experience"
 subtitle = ""